 There may be several specific warning signs on your engine.
 The exact location and a description of the warning signs are reviewed in this section.
-Please become familiar with all warning signs.
+Become familiar with all warning signs.

-Ensure that all of the warning signs are legible.
+Ensure that all the warning signs are legible.
 Clean the warning signs or replace the warning signs if the words cannot be read or if the illustrations are not visible.
 Use a cloth, water, and soap to clean the warning signs.
 Do not use solvents, gasoline, or other harsh chemicals.
 Solvents, gasoline, or harsh chemicals could loosen the adhesive that secures the warning signs.
-The warning signs that are loosened could drop off of the engine.